-- 3.1 The designated representative of the Commission shall conduct the Mediation. - 3.2 The Commission may appoint another mediator in the place of the person initially designated in the event that the designated mediator is unable to act for any reason.
+- 3.1 The designated representative of the Commission shall conduct the mMediation. - 3.2 The Commission may appoint another Mmediator in the place of the person initially designated in the event that the designated Mmediator is unable to act for any reason.